Connork94/Writing-Style-NLP-Analysis/Analysing an Author’s Writing Style With Natural Language Processing.md

 ### Dynamic
 Dynamic, a word frequently used to describe physical prowess, was more frequently used at the beginning of Howard's career, but usage diminished over time.
-Mighty is a similar adjective, although a bit more specific, was also used early in REH’s career.
+Mighty is a similar adjective, although a bit more specific, was also used early in Howard’s career.

 ![ADJ_dynamic_frequency_percentage](https://github.com/Connork94/Robert-E-Howard-NLP-analysis/assets/38993475/19bd86c7-8e6e-4af2-b2d8-faa4ddf83629)